CloudlyFog/BankSystem7/README.md

 # Bank system 7
 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

-### Updates in version 0.4.4
+### Updates in version 0.4.5
+- Added Generic class which other db context classes will inherit.
+- Added possibility to initialize external context classes.
+- Changed TValue in dictionary of property Contexts.
+- Added possibility to inherit class ConfigurationOptions.cs for creating own settings.
-- Fixed bugs with bad objects initialization.
+- Updated method ConvertToString in ObjectExtensions.cs.
+Fixed bug with stackoverflow in method ConvertToString.
+- Added new item to enum ExceptionModel.
 ****
 # Documentation